preemptive/dotfuscator-pro-samples/ResourceEncryptionSample/ResourceEncryptionSample/README.md

 # Resource Encryption Sample

-The Resource Encryption Sample demostrates resource file data which contains string, icon, image type data.
+The Resource Encryption Sample demonstrates resource file data which contains string, icon, image type data.
 If we are using resource file in application then anyone can get the code from it's exe by using reverse engineeting technique using ILSPY like tool.

 ## Building the Resource Encryption Sample